ravikiranvs/generator-servicenow-reactjs/Readme.md

 .
 ├── /app/                                       # All of our app specific components go in here │   ├── /bower_components/                      # 3rd-party bower libraries and utilities
-│   ├── /css/                                   # Contains bundeled css from all the created components │   ├── /react_components/                      # Reusable react.js components
+│   ├── /css/                                   # Contains bundled css from all the created components │   ├── /react_components/                      # Reusable react.js components
-│   │   └── /ComponentName/                     # Folder cerated to store all resources related to a component │   │       ├── /__tests__/                     # Contains test cases for the component
+│   │   └── /[ComponentName]/                   # Folder created to store all resources related to a component │   │       ├── /__tests__/                     # Contains test cases for the component
-│   │       │   └── /ComponentName.test.jsx     # File containing the tests
+│   │       │   └── /[ComponentName].test.jsx   # File containing the tests
-│   │       ├── /ComponentName.css              # CSS for the component
+│   │       ├── /[ComponentName].css            # CSS for the component
-│   │       ├── /ComponentName.jsx              # Reusable JSX for the react.js component
+│   │       ├── /[ComponentName].jsx            # Reusable JSX for the react.js component
-│   │       ├── /ComponentName.data.js          # Mock data for the component
+│   │       ├── /[ComponentName].data.js        # Mock data for the component
-│   │       ├── /ComponentName.render.jsx       # JSX for rendering the reusable component
+│   │       ├── /[ComponentName].render.jsx     # JSX for rendering the reusable component
 │   │       └── /index.html                     # Page already setup with the react.js component
 │   └── /index.html                             # Home page showing a list of all the components developed ├── /config/                                    # Folder containing servicenow configuration